Please subscribe to my YouTube channel.

 I look forward to working with you and hope to become your go-to person for all your repair needs.
 Don’t forget to tell a friend.

-I plan to share short videos of each repair on YouTube if anyone is interested in seeing the main points of the repair.
-These videos will show things like, how the item performed when I received it, what components I replaced to make the item work again, and the working finished item.
+I plan to share short videos of each repair on YouTube if anyone is interested in the main points.
+These videos will show how the item performed when I received it, which components I replaced to get it working again, and the finished working item.
 These videos will not be posted immediately.
-My YouTube channel name is Electronics Editor, and a link is here.
-Absolutely no personal information from the customers will be in these videos.
+My YouTube channel name is Electronics Editor, and the link is here.
+Absolutely no customer personal information will appear in these videos.

-Note: All repairs are done at my home, you must contact me before dropping off any item.
+Note: All repairs are done at my home; you must contact me before dropping off any item.
 I am not responsible for any items left at my doorstep.
-You can contact me here, or if you already know my phone number, text me (a text is my preferred way of contacting me).
+You can contact me here, or if you already know my phone number, text me (text is my preferred way to contact me).

 *Any or all of these writings may be changed at any time without notice.